 - olive oil

 - Pork Rinds - If you prefer you can use almond flour in place of the pork rinds.
 The measurements are the same.

 - Dried Herbs - While we love both parsley and thyme, you can opt for any variety of herbs including Italian seasoning.

 - Dijon Mustard - Regular yellow or stone-ground mustard will also work for your keto pork chops.

 To make our easy keto baked pork chops we are going to create the crust, season the chops, broil, and bake - and we are going to do it all in under 30-minutes!

 Turn your oven to broil and position your oven rack so that it’s 6” below the heat source.

-You’ll want to dip each gluten free keto pork chop in the "bread crumb" mixture to coat.
-Flip and coat the other side too, then place the pork chops on an aluminum foil covered baking pan.
+Dip each gluten-free keto pork chop in the "bread crumb" mixture to coat.
+Flip and coat the other side too, then place the pork chops on the prepared baking sheet.